beancount/docs/docs/a_proposal_for_an_improvement_on_inventory_booking.md

 This is a bit surprising, I expected the lots to book against each other.
 I suspect this may be an unreported bug, and not intended behaviour.

 Finally, the “`{}`” cost syntax is allowed be used on augmenting legs as well.
-The documentation [<span class="underline">points to these methods being equivalent</span>](http://ledger-cli.org/3.0/doc/ledger3.html#Prices-versus-costs).
+The documentation [<u>points to these methods being equivalent</u>](http://ledger-cli.org/3.0/doc/ledger3.html#Prices-versus-costs).
 It results in an inventory lot that does not have a date associated with it, but the other leg is not converted to cost:

     2014/05/01 Enter a position
       Assets:Investments:Stock      10 HOOL {500 USD}